 Worry not, friend!
 URLgenius does indeed have a way to seamlessly link from social apps like Instagram, Facebook, or TikTok; and open the Amazon app on iOS or Android to the right store or product screen— all from the same campaign link!
 How?
 Via URLgenius app deep linking for Amazon, of course.

-Your Amazon Digital Marketing Solution: URLgenius Links Open the Amazon App from Social Media and Other Apps
+How to Open Your Amazon (Affiliate) Link in the App from Social Media and Other Apps

 The URLgenius platform enables you, the Amazon seller, to update your Amazon links and give them that extra app linking capability that solves the walled garden problem.
 So what's the connection between URLgenius, the walled garden, and Amazon Attribution?